Yelp/yelp-fusion/docs/tutorials/get-start-yelp-api-v3.md

 ## Use the API

-Let's use a simple scenario to demonstrate how to use Yelp API v3.
+Let's use a simple scenario to demonstrate how to use Yelp's API v3.
 Imaging you are building an app helping users find great food nearby and you want to provide a search experience.

 1. A user enters "del" in the search box.
 2. She is provided by a few autocomplete suggestions, like "delivery" and "delis".
 3. She chooses "delis" to see what options she has nearby.
 4. Then she chooses "delivery" since she figured she doesn't want to go out to get the food.
-5. She is offered with all the restaurants which deliver to her location.
+5. She is offered all of the restaurants which deliver to her location.
-6. She chooses one, view the restaurant details and reviews, then makes the decision to order some delivery.
+6. She chooses one, views the restaurant details and reviews, then makes the decision to order delivery.

-Following is how to use Yelp API v3 to implement this experience.
+Following is how to use Yelp's API v3 to implement this experience.

 ### Get autocomplete suggestions based on user's input